MikeTaylor/scottkit/docs/scottkit.md

 * **-C**, **--show-conditions**
   Show the conditions of actions and occurrences as they are evaluated, together with the result of their evaluation.
-  At present, the format for this is rather ugly and verbose.
-That will change: see [issue 25](https://github.com/MikeTaylor/scottkit/issues/25).

 * **-I**, **--show-instructions**
   Show instructions before they are executed.